quency-ai/.github/_posts/2023-01-22-functional_contributors.markdown

 `what is the probability the project will resolve and release a fix when needed in a timely fashion?`

 that you as a consuming can rely on in your own software supply-chain stream.
 And even if you've assumed some responsiblity for resolving the issue and making it available upstream (in a PR/MR sort of way) will the project include the required changes and release for your downstream consumption?
 Continuing with the thought exercise, even if you've decided to assume all maintenance responsibility and have forked the repository for your consumption - are you in check with their updates?
 Meaning if someone reported a vulnerability and it gets resolved upstream does your supply-chain have an ability to consume those changes into your fork?
 Of course, that inherent benefit of consuming someone's upstream solution into yours could be very powerful in terms of you delivery value in a cost-effective way.
 But are you prepared for the inevitability of failures somewhere in that supply-chain.
 And does having a pathway to paying for maintenance actually provide the ability for maintainers to affect change on those upstream dependencies?

+It is easy to take for granted the open source ecosystem.
+But perhaps worse is the bad assumption that all projects are treated with respect regarding quality and security.

 ## Developers have a Problem